Kyriosity/read-write/dev/readme+/design_samples.md

 The study of logic and **math** with its formalism has predetermined programming.
 And as hardware instructions could run decent algebra low-to-high level languages could render mostly used mathematical functions for users.

-More specific functios can be found in external libraries and if not are subject of tailored development: from casual task to scientific work.
+More specific functions can be found in external libraries and if not are subject of tailored development: from casual task for non-mathematician to scientific work (as some _computer-assisted-proofs_).

 Math funcs inputs and results aren't only numbers but compound and highly abstract structures.
 A simple or not formula may spare loads of modifications storage and still be swift.